dinokodro/TopTenList/README.md

 2. Click on "Open in Xcode".
 Save it to the desired location on your computer.
 ```
 ```
-3. The computer the project in Xcode automatically.
+3. The computer opens the project in Xcode automatically.
 ```
 ```
 4. Select the desired iOS simulator and press the "play" button.
 This launches the application.